markomitranic/giferator/README.md

 Once you start the app, you can drag and drop any gif, image or video file, and it will automatically be compressed.

-The gifs will be output into a new `./giferated` folder, using human-readable profile suffixes like `__low-motion.gif` or `__large.gif`.
+The gifs will be output into a new `./giferated` folder, using numbered tier-based profile names like `1-aggressive-plus.gif`, `4-balanced.gif` or `6-quality.gif`.
+Files are automatically sorted from smallest to largest.
 It will automatically overwrite older versions if they exist.
 Application is dependency free, so it can be directly copied to your Applications folder.

 ## Compression